brokenphilip/bulb-hub-commands/README.md

 the latest versions of netprops.txt (use the command with the `send` parameter) and datamaps.txt (use the command with the `data` parameter) can be found in this channel's pinned messages. since they're massive ass files, use notepad++ for example to open them

 ## Some commonly used entity properties

-`m_iHealth` (send for players, data for the rest) (integer) - for a bunch of entities (including but not limited to players, bosses and breakables), their current health
+- `m_iHealth` (send for players, data for the rest) (integer) - for a bunch of entities (including but not limited to players, bosses and breakables), their current health

-`m_bGlowEnabled` (send) (integer) - for players and npcs, 0 = outline disabled, 1 = outline enabled
+- `m_bGlowEnabled` (send) (integer) - for players and npcs, 0 = outline disabled, 1 = outline enabled

-`m_iDecapitations` (send) (integer) - for players, the amount of heads they have
+- `m_iDecapitations` (send) (integer) - for players, the amount of heads they have

-`m_nStreaks` (send) (integer) - for players, their killstreak
+- `m_nStreaks` (send) (integer) - for players, their killstreak

-`m_iFOV` (send) (integer) - for players, their FOV (0 to reset)
+- `m_iFOV` (send) (integer) - for players, their FOV (0 to reset)

-`m_flRageMeter` (send) (float) - for players, their rage meter (phlog for example, 100.0 is 100%)
+- `m_flRageMeter` (send) (float) - for players, their rage meter (phlog for example, 100.0 is 100%)

-`m_flChargeLevel` (send) (float) - for mediguns, their charge (1.0 is 100%)
+- `m_flChargeLevel` (send) (float) - for mediguns, their charge (1.0 is 100%)

-`m_vecOrigin` (send) (vector) - the entity's position
+- `m_vecOrigin` (send) (vector) - the entity's position

-`m_iName` (data) (string) - the entity's name (NOT classname, NOT the player name)
+- `m_iName` (data) (string) - the entity's name (NOT classname, NOT the player name)

-# Note 4
+# Note 4 - Roll The Dice
 for a list of rtd effects, see https://github.com/Phil25/RTD/blob/master/configs/rtd2_perks.default.cfg

-# Note 5
+# Note 5 - Give Weapon
 for a list of item indexes, see https://wiki.alliedmods.net/Team_fortress_2_item_definition_indexes

-# Note 6
+# Note 6 - Player Conditions
 for a list of conditions, see https://wiki.teamfortress.com/wiki/Cheats#addcond

-# Note 7
+# Note 7 - Wearit

-## the wearit plugin has been disabled until further notice, if you'd like for it to be re-enabled for whatever reason please let me know
+**the wearit plugin has been disabled until further notice, if you'd like for it to be re-enabled for whatever reason please let me know**

 for a list of paints, see https://docs.google.com/spreadsheets/d/1OzC4M_Vjj1BjdebQdlSn8JjnKywSUSayGNI6GH4EJIg/edit#gid=0

 for example, slate is 1, purple is 2, greed is 22, debonair is 23, waterlogged is 29

-values above 29 will be treated as integers, use an RGB to int converter
+values above 29 will be treated as integers, use an [RGB to int converter](https://www.checkyourmath.com/convert/color/rgb_decimal.php)

-for a list of effects and cosmetics, see items_game.txt
+for a list of effects and cosmetics, see items_game.txt (located in `Team Fortress 2\tf\scripts\items`)

-to convert rgb to an int, use https://www.checkyourmath.com/convert/color/rgb_decimal.php

-# Note 8
+# Note 8 - Discord Whitelist
 use this to enable the whitelist: `sm_cvar sm_discord_whitelist 1` (likewise, set it to 0 to disable the whitelist)

 1. whitelist disabled, no password: anyone can freely join
 2. **whitelist enabled**, no password: only verified discord members can join
 3. whitelist disabled, **with password**: only people with the password can join
 4. **whitelist enabled, with password**: only verified discord members OR (not and) people with the password can join

-# Useful commands: syntax and examples
+# Syntax and examples for commonly used commands
 for other generic sourcemod commands not listed here (such as `sm_kick`, `sm_slap` etc...), see https://wiki.alliedmods.net/Admin_commands_(sourcemod)

 arguments in "< >" are required, while arguments in "[ ]" are optional

+## Addattrib/Addwepatt
 `sm_addattrib/sm_addwepatt <target> <attrib> <val> [pass]` :two:

-target (addattrib) - pass the player name to set an attribute to the player OR `##index`, where index is the entity index (useful for items you can't set as your active weapon, ie. spy watches or cosmetics)
+- target (addattrib) - pass the player name to set an attribute to the player OR `##index`, where index is the entity index (useful for items you can't set as your active weapon, ie. spy watches or cosmetics)

-target (addwepatt) - pass the player name to set an attribute to the player's currently held weapon
+- target (addwepatt) - pass the player name to set an attribute to the player's currently held weapon

-attrib - `#num`, where num is the number of the attribute
+- attrib - `#num`, where num is the number of the attribute

-val - value to set this attribute to
+- val - value to set this attribute to

-pass - `yes` if you want to pass as int, leave blank otherwise
+- pass - `yes` if you want to pass as int, leave blank otherwise

 **example:** implying entity with index 123 is a tf_weapon_invis, `sm_addattrib ##123 #35 1.5` will give it attribute 35 (cloak regen rate) and set it to +50%

+## Addcond
 `sm_addcond <target> <condition>` :six:

-target - player name
+- target - player name

-condition - the number of the condition
+- condition - the number of the condition

 **example:** `sm_addcond george 27` will apply the mad milk effect to George

+## Addtime
 `sm_addtime <time>`

-time - adds to the round timer this many seconds. use negative values to deduct instead
+- time - adds to the round timer this many seconds. use negative values to deduct instead

 **example:** `sm_addtime -20` will shave 20 seconds off the round timer

+## Cvar
 `sm_cvar <cvar> [value]` :eight:

-cvar - name of the cvar to query
+- cvar - name of the cvar to query

-value - if not passed, displays current value of cvar. if passed, sets the cvar's value to this
+- value - if not passed, displays current value of cvar. if passed, sets the cvar's value to this

 **example:** `sm_cvar sv_cheats` displays the server's current sv_cheats value